HackerStallions/Writeups/FE_CTF2022/button-less/button-less.md

         "n1071": "shiftin",
 ```

 Next we see that `n365` is used as a large part of *and* gates to flip-flops.
 Pretty much everywhere.
-Thise would indicate that this pin is used as an active low reset signal for our circuit.
+This would indicate that this pin is used as an active low reset signal for our circuit.
 This is typically not very relevant for the normal operation of these electronics, but could be.
 But isolating nominal behavior from reset behavior is important.
 For this case the tool tries to isolate lines needed for rest lines from active circuits.

 To mark this as an active low reset we add: